j5pu/cmdp/README.md

 @skip_docker
 def test_skip_docker(local: bool):
-    """Fixture to see if or --local passed to pytest or not DOCKER COMMAND.
+    """Fixture to see if or --local passed to pytest or DOCKER.

     Examples:
         pytest --local